bxxf/auto-issue-resolver/README.md

 ## Roadmap

 - [ ] Automatic PR creation with fix and comments in the issue
-- [ ] **Multi-agent architecture** - spawn multiple agents to explore different parts of the codebase in parallel
+- [ ] Multi-agent architecture - spawn multiple agents to explore different parts of the codebase in parallel
-- [ ] **Efficiency & speed** - optimize how the agent navigates codebases, reducing token usage and time-to-fix
+- [ ] Efficiency & speed - optimize how the agent navigates codebases, reducing token usage and time-to-fix
-- [ ] **Enhanced terminal UX** - make the CLI as friendly and informative as possible with real-time progress
-- [ ] **Detailed fix reports** - generate thorough reports explaining the root cause, the fix, and step-by-step instructions to apply it manually
-- [ ] Batch processing of multiple issues
 - [ ] GitHub webhook integration - automatically process new issues
 - [ ] Web UI alternative to CLI to monitor progress / view reports
+- [ ] Batch processing of multiple issues
 - [ ] Persistent agent memory across sessions

 ---